orchard-insights/crew/README.md

 yarn cli work
 ```

-When using operator based workers you will need to allow Google Cloud Tasks to be able to call your api:
+When using Google Cloud Tasks with HttpWorkers you will need to expose your locally running crew api to the web with something like ngrok:
 ```
 ngrok http 3000
 ```